jaydeep-mobilefirst/TaxBuddyAI-1/README.md

 **This repo can load multiple PDF files**

 1. Inside `docs` folder, add your pdf files or folders that contain pdf files.
+If you have json data add json data to `jsonData array`. path is `/docs/jsonData/data.js`.
+Run the script `npm run jsontopdf` to convert your data to pdf file.

 2. Run the script `npm run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.